Need a helping hand with how to set up Google Workspace (formerly G Suite) for your website so that you can have a professional email address?

 First, enter some basic information about your account.
 Then, click Next:

-On the next screen, you’ll need to enter the information for your G Suite admin account.
+On the next screen, you’ll need to enter the information for your Google Workspace (G Suite) admin account.

 If you’ve already set up email through your host, you use that email in the Current email address box.
 Otherwise, you can enter a personal email address:

 Next, indicate whether your business already has a domain name.
-If you already have a website that you want to use with G Suite, you should choose Yes, I Have One I Can Use:
+If you already have a website that you want to use with Google Workspace (G Suite), you should choose Yes, I Have One I Can Use:

 Then, enter your existing domain name in the box and click Next: